nikolaposa/notifier/README.md

 ### Messages

-`MessageInterface` implementations are generic objects containing information about a message that should be sent by the appropriate send service.
+`MessageInterface` implementations are generic objects containing information about a message that should be sent by the appropriate sender.
 At least, each message must provide recipients list and content that is to be sent.
 Recipients list is a collection of `ActorInterface` instances, each represented by name and a contact information, encapsulated in the `ContactInterface` implementation.
 Content is essentially a string, but it can be supplied to a message in form of a `ContentProviderInterface` implementation.

-Messages are sent using message `SendServiceInterface` implementations.
+Messages are sent using message `MessageSenderInterface` implementations.

-Out of the box, Notify provides email, SMS and push message types, as well as their related send services.
+Out of the box, Notify provides email, SMS and push message types, as well as their related message senders.

 ### Strategies

-Strategies are `StrategyInterface` implementations, responsible for handling a notification, namely its messages. `SendStrategy` is a concrete, default Strategy implementation that sends notification messages using appropriate send services.
+Strategies are `StrategyInterface` implementations, responsible for handling a notification, namely its messages. `SendStrategy` is a concrete, default Strategy implementation that sends notification messages using appropriate senders.

 This concept allows defining custom handling strategies, for example some that will put notification messages into a background job.